Oregon State University

-Oregon State University (OSU) is a public land-grant, research university in Corvallis, Oregon.
-OSU offers more than 200 undergraduate-degree programs along with a variety of graduate and doctoral degrees.
-It has the 10th largest engineering college in the nation for 2022.
-Undergraduate enrollment for all colleges combined averages close to 32,000, making it the state's largest university.
-Out-of-state students make up over one-quarter of undergraduates and an additional 5,500 students are engaged in graduate coursework through the university.
+Oregon State University (OSU) is a public land-grant research university in Corvallis, Oregon, United States.
+OSU offers more than 200 undergraduate degree programs, and graduate and doctorate degrees through all 11 colleges.
+The university is classified among "R1: Doctoral Universities – Very high research activity".
+It has the seventh-largest engineering college in the nation (2023).
+Undergraduate enrollment for all colleges combined averages over 32,000 while an additional 5,000 students are engaged in post-graduate coursework through the university.

+In 2024, nearly 38,000 students were enrolled at OSU, making it the largest university in the state.
+Out-of-state students typically make up over one-quarter of the student body.
 Since its founding, over 272,000 students have graduated from OSU.
-It is classified among "Doctoral Universities – Very high research activity".

-Chartered as a land-grant university initially, OSU became one of the four inaugural members of the Sea Grant in 1971.
-It joined the Space Grant and Sun Grant research consortia in 1991 and 2003.
+Initially chartered as a land-grant university, OSU became one of only four inaugural members of the sea grant program in 1971.
+Membership in the Space Grant came in 1991, followed by Sun Grant membership in 2003.
+Only three schools in the nation held memberships in all four research areas at this time, a distinction that has helped OSU become a leading research university today.
 OSU received a record high $449.9 million in research funding for the 2022 fiscal year and has ranked as the state's top earner in research funding for over 50 years.
+OSU is also one of the top five doctoral university destinations in the nation for Fulbright Scholars (2022–2023).